wks-sumo-logic/repository-list/readme.md

 Background and Introduction
 ===========================

-This is a curated list of projects I have created for Sumologic.
+This is a curated list of projects I have created for Sumo Logic.
 In here, I have linked projects and organized them by the following:

 * DevOps